Don't let Motion Sickness ruin any trip.

 What are the symptoms of motion sickness?

 Of course, the best way to avoid motion sickness is by preventing it.
-So knowing what to look out for and tackling it head on, is the best course of action.
-The key is being able to recognise the symptoms and to react as early as possible.
+So knowing what to look out for and tackling it head-on, is the best course of action.
+The key is being able to recognize the symptoms and to react as early as possible.
 This is what you need to look out for;

 - Yawning (which can be difficult if you have an early start and are already tired)